Credit scores part 1: tips for improving your credit score

-If you’ve got your heart set on a new home, but can’t get a mortgage due to bad credit, then you’re probably feeling rather devastated.
+If you’ve got your heart set on a new home, but can’t get a mortgage due to bad credit, it can leave you feeling deflated.

 A bad credit mortgage works just like any other mortgage.
 The only difference is that not as many lenders are willing to offer a mortgage to someone with bad credit, as they’re seen as a riskier customer.
 And those that do, tend to charge more.